Barbados Gold Cup

-The Barbados Gold Cup is a Barbadian Group I Thoroughbred horse race run annually in late February/early March since 1982 at the Garrison Savannah Racetrack in Bridgetown, Barbados.
+The Sandy Lane Gold Cup is a Barbadian Group I Thoroughbred horse race run annually in late February/early March since 1982 at the Garrison Savannah Racetrack in Bridgetown, Barbados.
 Contested over a turf course at a distance of 1,800 meters (8.95 furlongs), it is open to horses, age three or older.

 The most important event on the Barbados horse racing calendar, it was inaugurated in 1982 with the intention of attracting the top horses from Caribbean countries.
 Since 1997 the race has been sponsored by the Sandy Lane Hotel.

 In 1999, nineteen-year-old Attie S. Joseph III became the youngest owner to win the Gold Cup.

 In 2007, Elizabeth Deane became the first female trainer to saddle a winner of the Barbados Gold Cup.